traels/mus_api_doc/source/includes/v3/_teams.md

 Field | Value | Required
 ------|-------|---------
 name | Name of team | Yes
-id | Your ID for team | Yes
+owner | ID for employee who owns the team | No id | Your ID for team | Yes

 ## Update team